linode/apl-docs/docs/get-started/installation/civo.md

 3. Create a NS record in the zone where your domain is hosted and add the Civo name servers `ns0.civo.com` ans `ns1.civo.com`
 4. Under `Settings`, `Profile`, click on the tab `Security` and copy the `API key`

+Add the API key to your environment variables:

 ```bash
 CIVO_TOKEN="<your-api-key>"
 ```